Last Updated on March 19, 2022 by Obaro Alidou K.

 They are all great to start a blog; but, each has its own specificity.

 Please, let me save you a lot of time and money.
 Make sure you…

 As a beginner, you need a blogging platform that’s easy to set up, easy to use and doesn’t call for any coding skills.

 I also recommend that you consider the future.

 A professional looking one, or a blog that looks like you were just joking (millions of others on the Internet)?
 Because as your readers’ base grows, you’ll absolutely need to change the look of your site to make it more appealing as it will represent your brand.

-More important, your blogging platform must also provide you a business look and full control over your content to grant you the power required to build trust and make money from your blog (in case you decide it).
+More importantly, your blogging platform must also provide you with a business look and full control over your content to grant you the power required to build trust and make money from your blog (in case you decide it).

 The Right Blogging Platform for Starting A Money Making Blog